How Lighthouse Group companies use your personal information

 How to complain?

 Please let us know if you are unhappy with how we have used your personal information.
-Please refer to the contact details for our Customer Liaison Team shown above.
+Please contact Quilter Financial Planning Complaints Team on 0191 241 0700 or in writing to :-

 You also have the right to complain to the Information Commissioner’s Office.
 Find out how on their website https://ico.org.uk/concerns/ or call their helpline on 0303 123 1113.